 EIA is not able to determine precisely how much of the crude oil exported from the United States is produced in the United States because some of the exported crude oil may originally have been imported from other countries, placed in storage, and then re-exported.
 The United States also produces and exports petroleum products, but EIA is unable to precisely track how much of these petroleum exports are made from domestically produced or imported crude oil.
 Also, some of U.S. crude oil exports are refined into petroleum products in other countries, which may be exported back to, and consumed in, the United States.

-EIA’s final annual data for 2021 indicates that U.S. total petroleum production averaged about 18.662 million barrels per day (b/d), which included:
+EIA’s data for 2022 indicates that U.S. total petroleum production averaged about 20.079 million barrels per day (b/d), which included:

-Total U.S. petroleum consumption (reported as product supplied) averaged about 19.890 million b/d in 2021.
-The difference between petroleum consumption and production is mainly composed of net imports (imports minus exports) of petroleum and changes in petroleum inventories.
+Total U.S. petroleum consumption (reported as product supplied) averaged about 20.010 million b/d in 2022.
+The difference between petroleum consumption and production is mainly composed of net imports (imports minus exports) of petroleum and changes in petroleum inventories (stocks).

 How much oil is consumed in the United States?

 How much petroleum does the United States import and export?

 Monthly Energy Review, Table 3.1: Petroleum Overview